Lake Tekapo: Hydroelectricity

 The lake's original outflow was at its southern end, into the Tekapo River.
-In 1938 construction commenced on a power station, originally due to be finished in 1943 but halted in 1942 by the world war.
+In 1938, construction commenced on a power station, originally due to be finished in 1943 but halted in 1942 by the Second World War.
 At the same time, control gates were constructed to regulate outflows to the Waitaki Dam downstream.
 Work restarted in 1944, and the power station, now known as Tekapo A, came online in 1951.

 Water from the lake is diverted through a 1.4 km tunnel under the town to the power station, with the water originally being returned to the river.
-With development of the Upper Waitaki hydroelectric scheme in the 1970s, water is now fed into a 26 km canal which leads to Tekapo B on the shores of Lake Pukaki.
+With development of the Upper Waitaki hydroelectric scheme in the 1970s, water is now fed into a 26 km canal which leads to Tekapo B Power Station on the shores of Lake Pukaki.

-Following a turbine failure in 1986, a new Kaplan turbine was installed, with a more efficient design and higher output (42 000 HP) than the original.
-Today, the power station produces an average of 160 GWh annually, from a 25.2 MW capacity generator.
-The net head of the station is 30.5 m.

-In 2008 Tekapo A and Tekapo B hydro stations were refurbished following the upgrade of Benmore and Waitaki.
+In 2008, Tekapo A and Tekapo B hydro stations were refurbished following the upgrade of Benmore and Waitaki.

-On 1 June 2011, Tekapo A and B hydro power stations were transferred from Meridian Energy to Genesis Energy on instruction from the Government.
+On 1 June 2011, ownership of Tekapo A and B hydropower stations were transferred from Meridian Energy to Genesis Energy on instruction from the Government.

 In February 2021, Genesis Energy finished an upgrade that strengthened the Tekapo A power station to withstand earthquakes.
 It involved five years of planning, two years of construction and cost $26.5 million.
 It was a challenging build to upgrade the infrastructure and tunnels which were built in the 1940s.
 The Tekapo A power station provides power to almost 100,000 homes.